elauven/lexorank/CONTRIBUTING.md

 - Ensure all public methods and classes are documented with appropriate comments.
 - Write clear and concise documentation for any new features.

-Thanks for contributing to LexoRank Generator Library!
+Thanks for contributing to Lexorank Generator Library!